vecnavium-pm-pl/VecnaLeaderboards/README.md

 ## VecnaLeaderboards
 This plugin will be an advanced Leaderboards plugin, with tons of supported feature, simple fast and easy!

-This plugin's current feature is only the beginning, ton more other features for this plugin is planned and will be improved from time to time
+This plugin's current feature is only the beginning, ton more other features for this plugin is planned and will be improved from time to time!

 # Features